laiwz/laiwz.github.io/index.md

 <!-- # About Me -->
 I'm an Assistant Professor in Economics at [Trinity College Dublin](https://www.tcd.ie/economics/).
 I received my Ph.D. in Economics from the [University of Maryland](https://econ.umd.edu/) in May 2025.

-I'm an applied microeconomist working on development economics, labor economics, political economy, and economic history.
+I'm an applied microeconomist working on **political economy, development economics, labor economics, and applied microeconometrics**.
 Much of my research focuses on how political and institutional factors shape variation in citizens' preferences and behaviors, and how these factors influence the development outcomes of societies.

 <!--My work has been published in academic journals such as _Journal of Economic Growth_, _Journal of Law and Economics_, _Journal of Economic Behavior and Organization_, and _Journal of Population Economics_.-->